NirbhayShegale/HiveResearch_Multi_Agent_Researcher/README.md

 | **PostgreSQL checkpointing** | Enables long-running research sessions to survive process restarts and allows replaying past workflows for debugging. |
 | **Pydantic structured output** | Enforces schema compliance between agents at runtime — a malformed sub-task or routing decision will raise immediately rather than causing silent downstream failures. |

----

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

----

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to open an issue or submit a pull request.

----

 <p align="center">
   Built with ❤️ by <a href="https://github.com/NirbhayShegale">Nirbhay Shegale</a>
 </p>